BenjaminWFox/website-2020/content/draft/tech/how-to-think-in-nextjs.md

 ***In a SPA***

-- Your code executes in the browser *only*
+Your code executes in the browser *only*
+  - The entire site code bundle is downloaded upfront
+  - You should not include sensitive information (API keys, passwords, etc...)
+  - Subsequent pages are all built from bundle code
   - You have access to [Web APIs](https://developer.mozilla.org/en-US/docs/Web/API) and [the DOM](https://developer.mozilla.org/en-US/docs/Glossary/DOM)
-- It's easy to know to exclude secret & sensitive information since *everything* is available to use end user

 ***In Next.js***

-- Your code executes on the server *first* and in the browser *second*
+Your code executes on the server *first* and in the browser *second*

-  - On the server, this could be at [buildtime or at runtime](#application-development-lifecycle)
+On the server:
+- Pages are pre-built and/or pre-rendered (more on that later)
+- During API Routes & Data Fetching you *can* include sensitive information
 - You *do not* have access to Web APIs & the DOM *on the server*
 - You *do* have access to a whole new set of [APIs in Node.js](https://nodejs.org/docs/latest/api/)

-- You *can* include secret & sensitive information (API keys, connection strings, passwords, etc...) on the server
+In the Browser:
+- The browser only gets the code it needs for the requested page
+- None of the sentitive data from the server is available
+- Subsequent pages make new requests to the server
+- You have access to [Web APIs](https://developer.mozilla.org/en-US/docs/Web/API) and [the DOM](https://developer.mozilla.org/en-US/docs/Glossary/DOM)

 This *also* means implementing functionality which may have had a common approach for SPAs, [like Authentication](https://auth0.com/blog/ultimate-guide-nextjs-authentication-auth0/), now has multiple approaches to choose from depending on a variety of factors related to how you design your application.